-Now that you've successfully tested your feature service using Map Viewer, you might want to consider how you can use and share your feature service in other ArcGIS clients.
+Now that you've successfully tested your feature service using the ArcGIS Online map viewer, you might want to consider how you can use and share your feature service in other ArcGIS clients.
 For example

-- Portal for ArcGIS also has a Map Viewer.
-You can share your feature service with a portal organization of which you're a member, and allow others to edit the feature service in Map Viewer.
+- Portal for ArcGIS also has a map viewer.
+You can share your feature service with a portal organization of which you're a member, and allow others to edit the feature service in the map viewer.

 - In ArcGIS Online and Portal for ArcGIS, you can create a customized web mapping application using the application templates.
 These templates can be deployed on your organization's web server.

 Remember that web-based editing allows external users to add to and improve on your data.
 By exploring one or all of the ArcGIS clients listed above, you give yourself additional options that can help you tailor your editing scenario for a specific purpose, goal, or organizational strategy.